Taking your mental health to heart

 1/

-“Practicing self-compassion will make me self-centred.”
+“Practising self-compassion will make me self-centred.”

 Observe ton discours intérieur quand tu vis une difficulté

-Take the self-compassion break
+Take a self-compassion break

 Need to talk about how you feel?

-Speak with a Tel-Jeunes worker: it’s anonymous, free and accessible 24/7
+Talk to a Tel-Jeunes worker: It’s anonymous, free, and accessible 24/7

-Learn about the contributor’s book
+Learn about the contributors book

 Finding out that someone you care about is deliberately hurting themselves can be very upsetting.
 Family members often experience a great deal of anxiety and helplessness and may be unsure how to react.